rawleyfowler/linux-wse-installer/README.md

 ## How it works
-We make a copy of your clean Mount and Blade Warband install, grab all of the WSE stuff we need from the internet, then simply merge the two and generate an exectuable script for you to run.
+We make a copy of your clean Mount and Blade Warband install, grab all of the WSE stuff we need from the internet, then simply merge the two, make a wineprefix for warband, and then generate an exectuable script for you to run.
 The script generated is named `wse_warband` and can be moved anywhere, the best place for it though, is probably somewhere on your `$PATH` but i'll leave that up to you!